Notes on Digitizing and Sourcing Images and Text (and Video)

 Well, you can ask a question on Google or YouTube?
 You'd be surprised how quickly you will find an answer.
 I have a lot of questions when I am working on something, and by using the right phrase, I can find an answer somewhere on the web.

 You can also try some websites for training, such as Lynda.com (I have not looked closely at these.), or NobleDesktop (which sometimes has free, online seminars; and I have done one of them, which was very good), or khanacademy.org (short, 12 minute lectures; some are very good).
-There is also a lot of tutorials by Hoonuit, and all students at NVCC have free access.
+There is also a lot of tutorials by Hoonuit, and once upon a time all students at NVCC had free access.
 Finally, you can find all kinds of tutorials on YouTube; you just have to pick the right search term.

 Image Editing Software